-- (1) Subsection (2) applies if-

-- (a) a company is being wound up;

-- (b) the Registrar has reasonable cause to believe that-

-- (i) no liquidator or provisional liquidator is acting; or - (ii) the company's affairs are fully wound up; and - (c) the returns required to be made by the liquidator or provisional liquidator have not been made for 6 consecutive months. - (2) Subject to subsection (5), the Registrar must publish in the Gazette, and send to the company or the liquidator or provisional liquidator (if any), a notice that, unless cause is shown to the contrary, the company's name will be struck off the Companies Register, and the company dissolved, at the end of 3 months after the date of the notice. - (3) A notice to be sent to a company must be addressed- - (a) to the company at its registered office; - (b) if notice of the company's registered office has not been given to the Registrar, to the care of an officer of the company; or - (c) if there is no officer of the company whose name and address are known to the Registrar, to each founder member whose name and address are known to the Registrar. - (4) A notice to be sent to a liquidator or provisional liquidator must be addressed to the liquidator or provisional liquidator at the addressee's last known address. - (5) The Registrar is not required to send a notice to the company or the liquidator or provisional liquidator under subsection (2) if the Registrar is of the opinion that- - (a) the address of the company's registered office, or the name and address of the liquidator or provisional liquidator (as the case may be) cannot be ascertained; or
+- (1) Subsection (2) applies if - (a) a company is being wound up; - (b) the Registrar has reasonable cause to believe that - (i) no liquidator is acting; or - (ii) the company's affairs are fully wound up; and - (c) the returns required to be made by the liquidator have not been made for 6 consecutive months. - (2) Subject to subsection (5), the Registrar must publish in the Gazette, and send to the company or the liquidator (if any), a notice that, unless cause is shown to the contrary, the company's name will be struck off the Register, and the company dissolved, at the end of 3 months after the date of the notice. - (3) A notice to be sent to a company must be addressed - (a) to the company at its registered office; - (b) if notice of the company's registered office has not been given to the Registrar, to the care of an officer of the company; or - (c) if there is no officer of the company whose name and address are known to the Registrar, to each founder member whose name and address are known to the Registrar. - (4) A notice to be sent to a liquidator must be addressed to the liquidator at the liquidator's last known address.

-- (b) the notice is unlikely to be received by the company or the liquidator or provisional liquidator (as the case may be). - (6) After publishing a notice under subsection (2), the Registrar may, unless cause is shown to the contrary, strike the company's name off the Companies Register at the end of 3 months after the date of the notice. - (7) The Registrar must publish in the Gazette a notice indicating that the company's name has been struck off the Companies Register. - (8) On publication of the notice under subsection (7), the company is dissolved.
+- (5) The Registrar is not required to send a notice to the company or liquidator under subsection (2) if the Registrar is of the opinion that - (a) the address of the company's registered office, or the name and address of the liquidator, as the case may be, cannot be ascertained; or - (b) the notice is unlikely to be received by the company or liquidator, as the case may be. - (6) After publishing a notice under subsection (2), the Registrar may, unless cause is shown to the contrary, strike the company's name off the Register at the end of 3 months after the date of the notice. - (7) The Registrar must publish in the Gazette a notice indicating that the company's name has been struck off the Register. - (8) On the publication of the notice under subsection (7), the company is dissolved.

-736. Court may strike off name of company not appropriate to be wound up
+15.5 Court may strike off name of company not appropriate to be wound up

-- (1) If, on application by the Registrar, it appears to the Court that a company should be dissolved but, having regard to the company's assets or for other reasons, it would not be appropriate to wind up the company, the Court may order that the company's name be struck off the Companies Register and the company dissolved. - (2) If an order is made, the company is dissolved on the date of the order.
+- (1) If, on application by the Registrar, it appears to the Court of First Instance that a company should be dissolved but, having regard to the company's assets or for other reasons, it would not be appropriate to wind up the company, the Court may order that the company's name be struck off the Register and the company dissolved. - (2) If an order is made, the company is dissolved on the date of the order.